enyac-group/UniQL/README.md

 CUDA_VISIBLE_DEVICES=0 bash scripts/run_masked_finetuning.sh ut-enyac/Llama-3.1-8B-uniql-1.0
 ```
 If the pruning ratios are not found under `compress/output/{model name}`, the script will run `compress/get_layer_ratios.py` first.
 For example, the layerwise pruning ratios will be stored at `compress/outputs/llama-3.1-8b-uniql-1.0/`.

-For this example, the fine-tuned model will be stored at this path `pretrained_models/ut-enyac/Llama-3.1-8B-uniql-1.0-masked-lora-rft`.
+The fine-tuned model will be stored at this path `pretrained_models/ut-enyac/Llama-3.1-8B-uniql-1.0-masked-lora-rft`.

 ## Quantize UniQL models